 Regional community mental health-mental retardation centers provide a major component of the state's mental health services.
 Fifteen centers currently operate in the state's mental health service areas, and most centers have satellite offices in other counties.
-These centers provide a statewide network of services readily available to all Mississippians.
-Each center provides a number of services to adults and children.
-The specific services may vary among centers, but generally include the following:
+Each center must meet federal and state program and performance standards.
+The major objectives of the regional community mental health centers include: (a) providing accessible services to all citizens with mental and emotional problems; (b) reducing the number of initial admissions to the state hospitals; and (c) preventing re-admissions through supportive aftercare services.
+These centers are a vital element in the plan to provide an integrated system of mental health services to all residents of Mississippi.